puppet-ca - Local Puppet Certificate Authority management.

 This will list the current certificates and certificate signing requests in the Puppet CA. You will also get the fingerprint, and any certificate verification failure reported.

-OPTIONS--[no-]all - Include all certificates and requests.
+Include all certificates and requests.

 --digest ALGORITHM - The hash algorithm to use when displaying the fingerprint